Easter Sunday Massacre: Aftermath

 The murders shocked the town of Hamilton.
 Those who knew James did not think he was capable of violence, especially at the magnitude of this particular massacre.
 By all accounts, neighbors considered the Rupperts a nice family.

 James was arrested and charged that day with 11 counts of aggravated homicide.
 He refused to answer questions asked by the police and was very uncooperative.
 He made it clear he would plead insanity.

 County prosecutor John Holcomb viewed the crime scene and stated that there was so much blood on the first floor, it was dripping through the floorboards into the basement.
 Ruppert had fired a total of 35 rounds, and all four weapons were recovered at the scene.

-All 11 victims were buried in Arlington Memorial Gardens in Cincinnati, Ohio.
-A year later, the house was opened to the public and all of its contents were auctioned off.
-It was then cleaned, recarpeted, and rented to a family new to the area, whose members were unaware of the murders that had taken place there.
-The new family later left the house, claiming they were hearing voices and other unexplained noises.
-Other families have moved in and out, and the house is still occupied.
+On the Easter of 1978, March 30, at 4:30 a.m., the father of Alma Ruppert and grandfather to 8 of the victims, committed suicide by shooting himself in the head.